 The largest Viking re-enactment battle and festival is held near Moesgaard during late July.

 Transportation to the Moesgaard MuseumThe Moesgaard Museum, Moesgård Allé 15, 8270 Højberg, Denmark, is around a kilometer south of the city limits of Aarhus.
 It is easily reached by bus, bicycle or car with plenty of free parking.

 The Moesgaard Museum is in Moesgård Allé – like Aarhus changing the city name from Århus, the Moesgaard Museum prefers the more modern and internet-friendly spelling with a double aa, which in the Danish alphabet is still a single letter and the final one of 29.

 City bus 18 leaves Park Allé for the Moesgaard Museum up to four times per hour on weekdays and at least twice per hour on weekends.
 The journey takes just less than half an hour with the museum the final stop.
 Bus tickets are DKK20 for adults and DKK10 for children; up to two children may travel for free with an adult.
 Payment on the bus is in cash only.

 Other Aarhus and Prehistory Museums

 Other Danish museums with important prehistory and Viking collections include the National Museum of Denmark in Copenhagen that has generally the top finds and the Vikings Ships Museum in Roskilde.
-Smaller sites include the Viking Museum Ladby (burial ship), Trelleborg (Viking fort), Fyrkat (Viking fort and farm) and a small free Viking museum near Aarhus cathedral.
+Smaller sites include the Viking Museum Ladby (burial ship), Trelleborg (Viking fortress), Fyrkat (Viking fort and farm), and a small free Viking museum near Aarhus cathedral.

 See more Moesgaard Museum photos on Flickr.